asyncapi/modelina/docs/customization.md

 ## Custom preset

-Below is a custom preset written for TypeScript language, which adds a description to each interface's property and to self as a comment.
+Below is a custom preset written for TypeScript language, which adds a description to each interface's property and to the self as a comment.

 ```ts
 import { TypeScriptGenerator } from '@asyncapi/generator-model-sdk';